-Nominations are requested each spring for the Excellence in Education Awards.
-Recipients are announced the following fall.
+Our department requests nominations each spring for the Excellence in Education Awards.
+Then, OTC announces recipients the following fall.
 The categories include full-time instructor, adjunct instructor, administrative, professional support staff and general institutional support staff.
 The awards carry a monetary stipend.
-Questions should be directed to the Dean of Academic Services office at 417.447.8114.
+Individuals should direct questions to the Dean of Academic Services office at 417.447.8114.

 Final Grades Submission

 Each semester instructors must submit final grades through MyOTC by the required deadline for each of his/her students.
-If a student is receiving an “F” in the class, the last date of attendance will need to be recorded.
+Therefore, if a student is receiving an “F” in the class, the last date of attendance will need to be recorded.